RohanLambture/Helios/notes.md

   - Protected Mode
     - Logical address is `segment_selector:offset`.
     - A `segment_selector` represents an offset into a system table called the `Global Descriptor Table (GDT)`.
 The GDT contains a list of descriptors.Each of these contains the info about segment.
 Few of the fields are:
+      > Note :GDT is specific to x86-64 arch.
       - `base address` of segment
       - `limit` of segment
       - `privilege level (rings)` of descriptor